8ta4/blog/drafts/Is a CLI Pun Generator a Punishingly Bad Idea?.md

 - Context is King or Queen.
 Most existing tools I've found don't generate puns relevant to the specific text you give them.

 I haven't dived into writing production-level code yet.

-I want to make sure I'm not duplicating some random GitHub repo that's already nailed this.
+When I posted about this before, u/thepartners mentioned their tool [idealy](https://idealy.app), which isn't CLI.
+But it still gave me loads of inspiration.

 Are there any features you'd want in a tool like this?
 I'd love to get your take on the concept.